In the video above, I unbox the Quieton earbuds, and then test them in my home for several days to give them a thorough test during the day and night.

 And I’ve got to say, it does block out some of the ambient noise.
 This is actually a really good place to test noise reduction because I live in a building on the 20th floor, with an enormous amount of air conditioning units.

-I don’t know how many of them are on at the moment, but I always say the sound of my neighborhood is an air conditioning unit because there’s just so many of them.
+I don’t know how many of them are on at the moment, but I always say the sound of my neighborhood is an air conditioning unit because there are just so many of them.
 And I can hear it even with the windows closed, as they are now.

 I also tested it with my own air conditioning unit on in the bedroom, and it cuts out some of that noise as well, but not all of it.
 So as far as the actual technology is concerned, and the fact that you might be wondering whether they work or not: they do work.